Fozizhuang Township

 Fozizhuang Township (Fúzizhuāng Xiāng (佛子庄乡)) is a township situated in northern part of Fangshan District, Beijing, China.
-It shares border with Datai Subdistrict and Yongding Town in the north; Tanzhesi, Hebei Towns and Xiangyang Subdistrict in the east; Zhoukoudian Town, Nanjiao and Xiayunling Townships in the south; Shijiaying and Da'anshan Townships in the west.
+It shares border with Datai Subdistrict and Yongding Town in the north; Tanzhesi, Hebei Towns and Xiangyang Subdistrict in the east; Zhoukoudian Town, Nanjiao and Xiayunling Townships in the south; Shijiaying Township and Da'anshan Townships in the west.
 As of 2020, its census population was 6,183.

 This area first became a village during the Yuan dynasty.
 The name Fozizhuang (佛子庄 (Buddha Villa)) was given for the buddha statue on village gate when it was founded.